pyrogram/pyrogram/docs/source/topics/text-formatting.rst

 -------------------------------

 You can also style texts with more than one decoration at once by nesting entities together.
-For example, you can send a text message with both :bold-underline:`bold and underline` styles, or a text that has both :italic-strike:`italic and strike` styles, and you can still combine both Markdown and HTML together.
+For example, you can send a text message with both :bold-underline:`bold and underline` styles, or a text that has both :strike-italic:`italic and strike` styles, and you can still combine both Markdown and HTML together.

 Here there are some example texts you can try sending: